 Flocon HVAC Commissioning Modules act as distribution hubs to clusters of terminal units.
 Each module can accommodate up to 7 terminal units for either heating or cooling circuits.
 They have been used successfully with groups of fan coil units, air handling units, chilled beams and trench heaters.
-Commissioning module projects have been completed successfully for a variety of applications, such as office fit-outs, hospital operating theatres and retail premises.
+Commissioning module projects have included office fit-outs, hospital operating theatres and retail premises.

-For terminal units installed in ceiling voids, a key advantage of FloCon units is that commissioning is much easier when compared to the traditional method.
-Whereas traditionally, ladder access would be required to each terminal unit in turn, FloCon modules enable the hydraulic balancing of several units at a time from a single point of access.
+For terminal units installed in ceiling voids, the commissioning of FloCon units is much easier than the traditional method.
+FloCon modules enable the hydraulic balancing of several units at a time from a single point of ladder access.
 Balancing is readily achieved by double regulating valves (or commissioning sets), with differential pressure between flow & return held steady by an integral DPCV.
 Where system fluctuations in flow and return pressures are of no concern, balancing can be effected by pressure-independent regulating valves.

 Pre-commissioning flush requirements are greatly assisted by the design of internal pathways.
 A full-bore bypass between flow and return sections gives the best chance of moving internal debris out of the system.
 Isolation is provided to enable flushing in contraflow, as well as via normal path.
 Once commissioned, a large-bodied, fine-mesh strainer at the entry to the flow header keeps the downstream system clean.

 Most commissioning modules are supplied mounted within a galvanised steel enclosure, insulated internally to prevent condensation.
 Insulation of the box means that the module components can be left uncovered, which makes access for maintenance tasks considerably easier.